Suitable for years 1-3 and can be adapted for individuals with learning difficulties.

 Ideas for follow-up work back at school

-- Draw a picture of something you’ve done today (laundry maid, chemist, school children), label it or write a sentence.
+- Draw a picture of something you’ve done today (laundry maid, chemist, school children), write a short description.

 - Write a diary entry, a story or a comic strip for one of the people you have learnt about today.